coatsy/coding-workshop/bouncy-bird/bouncy-bird4.md

 ## Enhancements

-There are many things that can be done to make the game more fun.
-See the next section fro some ideas.
+You can do lots of things to make the game more fun.
+See the next section for some ideas.

 [|< Home](../README.md)
 [<< Previous: Detecting collisions](./bouncy-bird3.md)